 We got ramen, which was actually the cheapest meal we experienced in New York (where everything is crazy expensive).

-4. Admire the view from the Top of the Rockefeller Building
+4. Admire the Views From the Top of the Rock

 “The only building not visible from the Empire State Building is, indeed, the Empire State Building”.
-This was enough information for me when it was time to pick an observation desk.
-So I didn’t pick the Empire, but Top of The Rock instead.
+This was enough information for me when it was time to pick an observation deck.
+So I didn’t pick the Empire, but the Top of the Rock instead.

-Tip: try to book your tickets online (https://www.topoftherocknyc.com/) otherwise the line can get pretty intense.
-Pick a day with clear sky (obviously) and try to get there before sunset to watch all the lights turning on.
+Tip: try to book your tickets online, otherwise the ticket lines can get pretty intense.
+Pick a day with a clear sky and try to get there before sunset to watch all the lights turning on.

-5. Visit the Flea Market and Vintage Stores in Williamsburg (Brooklyn)
+5. Visit Flea Market and Vintage Stores in Williamsburg, Brooklyn

 There are two locations where the amazing Artists & Fleas Market takes place: Williamsburg and Chelsea (see #8).
 I appreciated The Williamsburg location way more, it was bigger and with more diverse products.
 The atmosphere was very chill, the place visually stimulating, but be mindful: this is high-end vintage, very well selected and so pretty PRICEY.